yonkov/nasio-blocks/readme.txt

 == Changelog ==

 = 1.0.2 - May 2025 =
-* Improve the gallery slider and update the template library to include partners pattern
+* Improve the gallery slider, fix post slider ServerRender and update the template library to include partners pattern

 = 1.0.1 - May 2025 =
 * Fix content slider block editor initialization issue and testimonial pattern display.
 Improve docs.